-It doesn’t take much to learn, just a few really fun activities!
+It doesn’t take much to learn – just a few really fun activities should do the trick!

 Animal Classification Activities

 I think it’s important to start slow with animal classification and so I’ve only focused on three animal groups in our activities.
-When your child get’s more familiar with classification, then add more groups.
+When your child gets more familiar with classification, you can then add more groups.

-For the record, dolphins do have stray hairs when they are first born but it quickly falls out.
-It’s best to avoid these exceptions for now when teaching your child, unless they ask.
+For the record, dolphins do have stray hairs when they are first born, but it quickly falls out.
+It’s best to avoid these exceptions for now when teaching your child, unless of course they ask.

-Essentially it’s the basic game, with an added classification twist.
+A hallmark sidewalk game, with an added classification twist!

-You call out an animal group and your child has to throw the rock on that animal group and hop through the hopscotch, collecting their rock.
+You simply call out an animal group, after which your child has to throw the rock on that animal group and hop through the hopscotch, collecting their rock.

 Animal Group Sorting Activity